-What happens if you are going to train intensively again too quickly?
+What happens if you are going to train again too quickly?

-If you train with an intensity which is too high (for example an intensity of 80 while your fitness level is 40) whilst your horse has not recovered yet from a previous intensive training, your horse may show signs of disobedience, and may not be willing to go forward of bend like usual.
-The IPOS app can help you to train with the good intensity.
-The app knows the fitness level of you and your horse.
-A light (recovery training) must be below your fitness level.
+If you train too heavy (for example a training load of 80 while your horses fitness level is 40) whilst your horse has not recovered yet from a previous training, your horse may show signs of disobedience, and may not be willing to go forward of bend like usual.
+The IPOS app can help you to load your horse the right amount on the right day.
+The app calculates your horses fitness level.
+In between discipline specific training you add a light, recovery training.
+These training are typically at or below your fitness level.

 What happens if you train too late?

-It's not bad to plan an extra day of rest.
-The muscle mass decreases after 2 weeks after the last training.
+It's never bad to plan an extra day of rest.
+The muscle mass only decreases after 2 weeks of rest.
 The longer you wait with exercising the faster the muscle mass decreases.
 So, it takes quite a long time for muscle mass or muscular strength to diminish.
-With a good training schedule you will find out that in the end you may not have to train as much or intensive as you used to obtain a higher level of fitness.
+With a good training schedule you will find out that in the end you may not have to train as much or as heavy as you are used to and still obtain a higher level of fitness.

 · Muscular pain is the recovery process of muscle damage from training.